shotgunsoftware/tk-framework-desktopserver/resources/python/README.md

 source $HOME/venv/tk-framework-desktopserver-37/bin/activate
 bash install_binary_mac.sh
 git add .
-git commit -am "Update binary requirements in Mac Python 3.7" git push
+git commit -am "Update binary requirements in macOS Python 3.7" git push

 # Repeat steps for Python 3.9 and 3.10
 ```

-> Important Notice for Apple Silicon: CI uses a Intel Mac to install the binary requirements.
+> Important Notice for Apple Silicon: CI uses a Intel macOS to install the binary requirements.
 > There are two specific ones that don't have wheels with fat binaries: CFFI and Zope.interface.
 > For them, we recommend to get `_cffi_backend.cpython-310-darwin.so` and `_zope_interface_coptimizations.cpython-310-darwin.so`
 > from both architectures and combine them into a fat binary using MacOS `lipo` tool